virtualcell/vcell/README.md

 ### To set up the project in IntelliJ IDEA

-1. Requirements: Git, Maven, Jetbrains IntelliJ IDEA and Oracle Java JDK 1.8
+1. Requirements: Git, Maven, Jetbrains IntelliJ IDEA, Oracle Java JDK 1.8, Python, pip
 2. Clone the repo
 3. Open the project as new project in IntelliJ
 4. Go to `Files` > `Project Structure...` > `Modules` and select all modules and then click apply.